doingbylearning/consensus_talk/presentation.md

 the raft protocol is based on the same set of assumptions as classic multi paxos:

 * asynchronicity: no upper bound on message delays or computation times and no global clock synchronization.
-* unreliable Links: possibility of indefinite networks delays, packet loss, partitions, reordering, or duplication of messages.
+* unreliable links: possibility of indefinite networks delays, packet loss, partitions, reordering, or duplication of messages.
 * fail crash failure model: processes may crash, may eventually recover, and in that case rejoin the protocol, byzantine failures cannot occur.

 strong leadership extends classical leader-driven consensus by adding the following constraints: